School Science Lessons

 Cajeput, (Melaleuca cajeputi), white samet, paperbark tree, white tea tree, white wood, swamp tea tree, punk tree, gelam, herbal medicine, cajuput oil, Myrtaceae

-Melaleuca ‘Claret Tops’, native Australian species, 1-2 M, recommended by Brisbane City Council, Myrtaceae
+Melaleuca ‘Claret Tops’, native Australian species, up to 2 M, recommended by Brisbane City Council, Myrtaceae

 Swamp tea-tree, (Melaleuca irbyana), Australia, Myrtaceae